 5.8.3.3.1 Key issue details

 The fact that several network slices might be available in Next Generation systems requires a selection procedure in order to direct UEs to corresponding slices.
-To ensure that slices can be selected and accessed correctly for UEs, how to protect the security of such procedure should be addressed.

-Editor’s Note: The selection procedure is still being studied in other working groups.
-The text above should be revised based on their progress
+As agreed in [2], a UE may provide network slice selection assistance information (NSSAI) consisting of a set of parameters to the network to select the set of RAN and CN part of the network slice instances (NSIs) for the UE.
+In addition, the UE capabilities and UE subscription data may be used.

 Besides the slice selection security, it is expected that the Next Generation systems are able to provide access to services in different ways.
 A UE can simultaneously access multiple services delivered by different network slices.
 It can also access the services through different types of access networks, 3GPP and non-3GPP, trusted and less trusted.
 Furthermore, in the context of the IoT, it is expected that there will be a proliferation in the types and the number of connected devices (UEs) such sensors and smart wearables.